Free Convolution and Generalized Dyson Brownian Motion: Abstract

 \section{Abstract}

-The eigenvalue spectrum of the sum of large random matrices that are mutually ``free'', i.e. randomly rotated, can be obtained using the formalism of R-transforms, with many applications in different fields.
-We provide a direct interpretation of the otherwise abstract additivity property of R-transforms for the sum in terms of a deterministic dynamical evolution of ``particles'' (the eigenvalues), interacting through two-body and higher-body forces, generalizing the usual Coulomb interaction.
-We extend our result to product of free matrices.
+The eigenvalue spectrum of the sum of large random matrices that are mutually ``free'', i.e., randomly rotated, can be obtained using the formalism of R-transforms, with many applications in different fields.
+We provide a direct interpretation of the otherwise abstract additivity property of R-transforms for the sum in terms of a dynamical evolution of ``particles'' (the eigenvalues), interacting through two-body and higher-body forces and subject to a Gaussian noise, generalizing the usual Dyson Brownian motion with Coulomb interaction.
+Interestingly, the appearance of an outlier outside of the bulk of the spectrum is signalled by a divergence of the ``velocity'' of the generalized Dyson motion.
+We extend our result to products of free matrices.

 1cm One of the most exciting recent developments in Random Matrix Theory is the concept of ``freeness'', which generalizes independence for non-commuting random objects, like matrices \cite{voiculescu1992free, speicher2009free, tulino2004random}.
 In a nutshell, two large symmetric random matrices $\mathbf{A}$ and $\mathbf{B}$ are said to be free if their eigenbasis are ``as different'' as possible.
 More formally, if one chooses a basis such a $\mathbf{A}$ is diagonal, then $\mathbf{B}$ is free if it can be written as $\vb{O} D \vb{O}^\top$, where $D$ is a diagonal matrix and $\vb{O}$ a random orthogonal matrix, chosen uniformly over the rotation group.
 In that sense, free matrices are maximally non-commuting, whereas $\mathbf{A}$ and $\mathbf{B}$ would instead commute if their eigenbasis coincide (up to a permutation).